shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 automatic screenshots and LLM automatic reviews.
 And mostly - A LOT of code design and testing techniques.

 ### Practices / techniques
-As mentioned, our main technical objective will be a fast AI-internal feedback loop that "rule-out" as many "bugs" as possible, as quickly as possible.
+As mentioned, our main technical objective will be a fast AI-internal feedback loop that "rules out" as many "bugs" as possible, as quickly as possible.
 "Quick" means that almost all "bugs" can be ruled-out in a few seconds by the AI without human intervention.
 There will, of course, also be slower verifications like e2e tests - but most bugs should be caught by the faster tests,